 Here in the northeast, we’re being warned to expect exorbitant heating bills again this year.
-The pessimists out there think fuel costs for this area will top even the predicted average of nearly three thousand dollars for the heating season.
-And the near frost we had one night last week was a stark reminder that the cold weather isn’t far away.
+The pessimists out there think fuel costs for this area will top even the predicted average of more than three thousand dollars for the heating season.
+And the heavy frosts we had several nights last week were a stark reminder that the really cold weather isn’t far away.

 We’ve done what we can to make our house more energy efficient.
 Over the past several years we have added insulation, storm windows and storm doors, caulked and replaced weatherstripping, and insulated electrical outlets.
 Last year we even added an additional layer of thermal plastic to all of our windows and this made a real difference.
-We have turned down the thermostats, turned off the hot water heater for most of the day, and made countless other changes or improvements in our effort to keep our heating bill as low as possible.
+We have turned down the thermostats, turned off the hot water heater overnight, and made countless other changes or improvements in our effort to keep our heating bill as low as possible.

 One of the best decisions we ever made was to purchase the large stove that has been the focal point in our kitchen for the past several years.
 Although the stove looks exactly like an 1850′s black and chrome cookstove, it is actually an authentic reproduction of that era stove only with energy efficient features.
 Every year as soon as the cold weather hits, we fire up this stove and keep it going night and day until the warmer weather arrives in the spring.
 The stove easily supplies enough heat so we never need to even turn on the thermostats in any of the other rooms on that floor.